golang/example/gotypes/go-types.md

-`Pos` and `End` report the `Scope`'s start and end position which, for explicit blocks, are coincident with its curly braces.
+`Pos` and `End` report the `Scope`'s start and end position which, for explicit blocks, coincide with its curly braces.
 `Contains` is a convenience method that reports whether a position lies in this interval.